 Bilateral relations continue to grow stronger, benefiting the whole of Oceania.
 The most recent political-military consultations were held in February 2020 in Wellington.
 Our armies cooperate on a regular basis particularly under the FRANZ (France, Australia, New Zealand) Agreement during emergency and humanitarian interventions in the event of natural disasters in the region.
 Our cooperation is also embodied by the Quadrilateral Defence Coordination Group (Pacific QUAD, with Australia and the United States), which primarily seeks to ensure maritime security in close cooperation with the Forum Fisheries Agency (FFA).

-Approximately 5,000 French nationals are registered on the consular list, and more than 10,000 young French people acquire a working holiday visa each year.
+Around 5,000 French nationals are registered with the consulate.
+Before the borders closed during the COVID-19 crisis, more than 10,000 young French people received a working holiday visa each year.

 French visits to New Zealand